-- Workplace Benefits – As a union member, you get workplace advisory services, free legal clinics, subsidised professional courses and assistance in job placement and training.
+- Workplace Benefits.
+As a union member, you get workplace advisory services, free legal clinics, subsidised professional courses and assistance in job placement and training.
 As a PME (professionals, managers, and executives), you may qualify for tripartite mediation for employment disputes.

 - LinkPoints and the Plus!
-Programme – This is one of the largest loyalty programmes in Singapore.
-LinkPoints can be used to offset purchases at Fairprice (150 LinkPoints = $1) or redeem for rewards, such as dining and shopping vouchers.
+Programme.
+This is one of the largest loyalty programmes in Singapore.
+LinkPoints can be used to offset purchases at Fairprice (150 LinkPoints = $1).
+Or, you can redeem for rewards, such as dining and shopping vouchers.
 I can usually redeem at least 8 dining vouchers a year just by using my card to pay for utilities and groceries.
 You technically don’t have to be a NTUC member to enroll in the programme (you can join for a $10 fee), but as a union member, you are automatically enrolled FOC.

-- Earn Dividends with Shares in NTUC Fairprice – Only NTUC members can purchase shares at NTUC Fairprice for $1 a share.
+- Earn Dividends with Shares in NTUC Fairprice.
+Only NTUC members can purchase shares at NTUC Fairprice for $1 a share.
 This is something that you can opt to do that I would highly recommend if you shop at Fairprice.
 Each time you make purchases at Fairprice, not only will you earn LinkPoints, but you also will accumulate Cash Rebates for spending $20 or more.
 The rebate plus dividend is distributed annually based on purchases of up to $6000 per financial year.

-- Interest Groups – NTUC has several community interest groups, such as Young NTUC, U Family, U Sports, and U Live.
+- Interest Groups.
+NTUC has several community interest groups, such as Young NTUC, U Family, U Sports, and U Live.
 These groups hold many free/subsidised events, workshops, and activities.
 Many of the events are not just for professional development but also for personal development.
 Additionally, ever year, NTUC will make May Day into a big celebration.
 This year, it is held at Universal Studios with tickets at a subsidised rate of just $10.

-- Sign Up Premium – If you sign up through their website or at one of their roadshows, NTUC usually offers a free premium if you make an upfront payment of at least 3 months.
+- Sign Up Premium.
+If you sign up through their website or at one of their roadshows, NTUC usually offers a free premium if you make an upfront payment of at least 3 months.

-- NTUC Gift Group Insurance – As part of your membership fee, you are covered through this group insurance policy against death and total & permanent disability (TPD) of up to S$30,000 so long as you are age 65 and below regardless of employment status.
+- NTUC Gift Group Insurance.
+As part of your membership fee, you are covered through this group insurance policy against death and total & permanent disability (TPD) of up to S$30,000 so long as you are age 65 and below regardless of employment status.
 Union leaders are eligible for double the sum assured.
 Union members’ spouses below age 65 are also covered against death and TPD.
 Members over age 65 have the option to extend the coverage for a fee.

 If you don’t shop at NTUC Fairprice, then you might not find the membership to be as useful.
 But just belonging to a union does have its own benefits.
 Last year, the percentage of Americans who were unionized reached a 97-year low, at just 11%.
 Yet unions were what helped Americans get shorter working days and hours, fairer wages, workplace rights, and safer workplace environments.

-Membership dues in an American union can also be very costly (one of the largest unions has their monthly dues set at 2.5 times the hourly wage rate, so if you make $12 per hour, your dues are $30 per month), but in Singapore, membership dues are just $117 per year regardless of how much you make.
+Membership dues in an American union can also be very costly (one of the largest unions has their monthly dues set at 2.5 times the hourly wage rate, so if you make $12 per hour, your dues are $30 per month).
+But in Singapore, membership dues are just $117 per year regardless of how much you make.

 My perspective: As a former American, it’s nice to have the option to join a union.
 As a frugal person, it’s nice to have the membership fee at a reasonable price and benefits that more than make up for the fees.